panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 When you select another option, you can see that `employeeId` updates with the newly selected option value.

-If the options of the select do not have an option attribute, then the binding will work with the text of the options.
+If the select options do not have an `value` attribute, then the binding works with the *text* of the options.

 ```vue
 <script setup>